aschultzen/master_thesis/README.md

 	        network 10.1.0.0/23     #Optional
 	        broadcast 10.1.1.255    #Also optional

-This is also a good time to change the hostname:
+This is also a good time to change the host name:

 	sudo nano /etc/hosts